 If You're a Correctional Officer Assaulted by an Inmate, Call a Fierce Work Comp Attorney

 Though we usually think of assault and battery as a violent attack that happens in dark alleys, deserted stairwells and empty parking lots, it can also happen in prisons, jails, intake centers and other correctional facilities.
 The headlines in Rhode Island and Massachusetts show that correctional officers are assaulted by inmates with increasing frequency.
 In Cranston, RI, a lieutenant and two correctional officers were violently assaulted as they were processing an inmate.
 The injured officers were bitten and threatened, causing the facility to go into lock-down, the second such disciplinary action taken due to inmate violence.
-In 2011, within a period of one month, 16 unarmed correctional officers were hospitalized after being punched, kicked and nearly stabbed at a maximum-security correctional center in Shirley, MA.
+In a period of one month, 16 unarmed correctional officers were hospitalized after being punched, kicked and nearly stabbed at a maximum-security correctional center in Shirley, MA.
 You may have come to this page because you were injured by dangerous prisoners, and are seeking the tough legal representation you need to recover-physically, emotionally and financially.
 Rest assured, you've come to the right place.

 Attacked by a Violent Inmate While Working at a Jail or Prison?
 Let Us Protect Your Justice!